 Carbonated beverages (soda) are not permitted nor are beverages in glass containers or lunches from fast food restaurants.
-Water bottles are only allowed based on teacher approval.
-Notices will be sent home in each teacher's classroom handbook.
 No sharing of food and any food brought needs to be brought in an individual sized sandwich bag with the understanding that they have to eat their lunch.
 Unless directed by the classroom teacher, the only area where food, drink or candy may be eaten is in the lunchroom.
 Gum chewing is never permitted on school property or on field trips.
 Students that break this rule will be charged a \$5.00 fine.
 We also are not allowing pizza and/or cupcakes for student's birthdays.